MapleStory-Archive/Frenzy-Service-Timer/README.md

 Todo:

-- [ ] Use localStorage to save Client objects and preserve list in case of refreshes
+- [ ] Use localStorage to save Client objects and preserve list in case of refreshes (currently OMEGA scuffed)
 - [ ] Provide settings in case of 30 channels and toggle map from list
 - [ ] Global timer to keep track of casting every 9:30 minutes (variable)
 - [ ] Drag and drop for rearranging list vertically